twnzl/nanium/README.md

 ```

 This provides a REST-style API using the paths of service contract files to create the endpoint and the name of the
-contract file to choose the HTTP-method.
-It is not perfect, but if you want more just use it as a base do extend it.
+contract file to choose the HTTP method.
+It is not perfect, but if you want more just use it as a base to extend it.